peartreegames/evt-graph/README.md

 ## EvtGraph
-Code for the "Creating a Serialized Conditional Reaction Sequence Graph in Unity" [YouTube videos](https://www.youtube.com/watch?v=KJ_ba50nooQ)
+Code for "Creating a Serialized Conditional Reaction Sequence Graph in Unity" [YouTube videos](https://www.youtube.com/watch?v=KJ_ba50nooQ)

 Repository has been converted to a package module.
 The `video-end` branch contains the project at the time of the part 2 completion.